Why Innovation Often Means Teaching Against The Grain

 Having said that, it would be wise to initiate the students with small doses of the new style, easing them in to what can be for many an uncomfortable territory.
 Imagine the look on most students’ faces if you begin the unit by saying ’Ok, here are the outcomes you need to achieve by the end of the unit, but you design the learning to achieve it.’
 This is not just throwing students into the deep end.
 This is dropping them out of a helicopter into the middle of the ocean.

 This blending is exactly what I find myself doing.
-I always begin a unit with a strong learner based approach, and slowly incorporate a much more guided flow towards the end as we approach assessment.
+I always begin a unit with a strong learner-based approach, and slowly incorporate a much more guided flow towards the end as we approach assessment.
 No matter what anyone says, it is at the end of the unit that we have to be pragmatic: students will be tested on specific learning outcomes, and there’s a lot at stake for me as a teacher if they aren’t met.
-The overall aim however is to continually manipulate the ratio in favour of learner based learning.
+The overall aim however is to continually manipulate the ratio in favor of learner-based learning.